 Interesting facts about riverboat casinos

-Historians believe that gambling cheats were sometimes hung by vigilantes who took the law into their own hands.
-One famous example happened in Vicksburg, Mississippi in 1835 when five gamblers were lynched after they were found to be cheating.
+- Historians believe that gambling cheats were sometimes hung by vigilantes, who took the law into their own hands.
+One famous example happened in Vicksburg, Mississippi, in 1835, when five gamblers were lynched after they were found to be cheating.

-In most states, players were only allowed to gamble while the vessel was in motion.
+- In most eligible states, players were only allowed to gamble while the vessel was in motion.
 However, this changed when boats couldn’t leave the shore due to bad weather or for other safety reasons.
 Now, of course, the opposite is true.
 Most states require riverboat casinos to stay dockside.

-By 2018, 63 riverboat casinos were operating across six states.
+- By 2018, 63 riverboat casinos were operating across six states.
 More than a sideline, these gaming houses account for the entire commercial casino operation in the states of Illinois and Missouri.
-By the end of 2018, gambling revenue from boats in Illinois totaled $382.5 million in state tax and $152.1 million in Missouri.
+By the end of 2018, gambling revenue from boats totaled $382.5 million in state tax in Illinois and $152.1 million in Missouri.

 Where to find a riverboat casino